Interview Preparation: Addressing Liability, Accessibility, and Transportation with a Potential Employer

 Productivity concerns can be handled in many ways.
 Having good references and recommendations who are willing to express to an employer that you were able to complete past job duties can make a big difference.
 Having a potential employer speak with a former colleague or supervisor is sometimes the most efficient way to communicate your abilities and potential.
 It’s a good idea to talk openly about this with your references before you pass along their contact information to any potential employer.
 Make sure that your references are comfortable vouching for your ability and make sure they know you are okay with them discussing your performance with a potential employer and answering any questions about your visual impairment in the workplace.
 If you do not have prior work experience, then a club advisor, coach, volunteer supervisor, or someone besides friends and family who can vouch for your work abilities is a good substitute.

 A common concern is how you will be able to acquire the information contained in written materials.
 Will they have to provide braille versions?
-What do they have to do to make a computer system accessible to you?
+What do they have to do to make a computer accessible to you?
 Will you need special equipment?
 It’s a good idea to explain to an employer that, if you have a scanner, you can access any hard copy print material as long as it’s typed, and that most electronic material is accessible to you via computer.
-These days the vast majority of office communication is via phone or e-mail anyway.
-If you have low vision then you can explain about your use of CCTV (closed circuit television), electronic magnifier, hand held magnifier, or screen magnifier.
-Screen reader users will want to explain how the software works in simple terms and can refer employers to web sites if need be.
+The vast majority of office communication is via phone or email anyway.
+If you have low vision then you can explain about your use of video magnifier, hand held magnifier, or screen magnifier.
+Screen reader users will want to explain how the software works in simple terms and can refer employers to websites if need be.
 Braille should not be an issue because you should be able to convert your own documents if that is needed.
 There may be a need of an embosser or refreshable screen reader depending on your needs.
 You don’t need to go into detail about how the technology works—again, you are not trying to educate the employer—but you should talk about it in a way that demonstrates that you can join an established business workflow easily and with little disruption to your coworkers’ standard business practices.

 The Job Seeker’s Toolkit

-This article is based on the AFB Job Seeker’s Toolkit, a free, self-paced, comprehensive, and accessible guide to the employment process.
-Set up a My CareerConnect account to get started with the Toolkit—it’s an easy and fast process that will give you access to many helpful job hunting resources!
+This article is based on the APH Job Seeker’s Toolkit, a free, self-paced, comprehensive, and accessible guide to the employment process.

 This article and The Job Seeker’s Toolkit are based on the 2nd edition of The Transition Tote System, by Karen Wolffe and Debbie Johnson (1997, American Printing House for the Blind).